leuka-art/Building-up-to-a-transformer/README.md

 I learned:
 - How the closed-form solution arises in multi linear regression as well as the geometric intuition of the solution
-- Ridge regressions utility in reducing variance of coefficients and hence helping the model generalise better.
+- Ridge regressions utility in reducing variance of parameters and hence helping the model generalise better.
 - How colinearity of data can theoretically affect results and your solution
 - How cross-validation can be used when presented with limited training data